Best: Memories of Tom Seaver live on in his fans

 Awards: NL Rookie of Year (1967), NL Cy Young (1969, 1973, 1975), World Series champion (1969), Hall of Fame (1992)

 Such people share a piece of themselves with the rest of us.
-That is what makes news such as that Seaver’s family delivered on Thursday not just about the person affected and his loved ones but about the rest of us, too.
+That is what makes the kind of news that Seaver’s family delivered Thursday not just about the person affected and his loved ones but about the rest of us, too.

-Everyone has them, sports fans more than most: Someone you followed at fandom’s formative age, and that no future jock ever can quite replace.
+Everyone has them, sports fans more than most: someone you followed at fandom’s formative age whom no future jock ever can quite replace.

 In my case, it started in a tiny sliver of New York sports demographics, slightly too young to remember the Jets winning Super Bowl III and just old enough to remember the late summer and early fall of 1969.